-Home » Latest construction material prices
+Home » Latest construction materials prices

-Latest construction material prices
+Latest construction materials prices

-Published: 08/05/2026
+Published: 03/07/2026

-Each month the Department for Business and Trade (DBT) publishes construction material price indices (CMPIs), categorised under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK(1).
+Each month the Department for Business and Trade (DBT) publishes construction materials price indices (CMPIs), categorised under All Work, New Housing, Other New Work and Repair and Maintenance, as well as tracking a selection of building materials and components for the UK(1).
 BCIS data is used in the compilation of the DBT indices(2).

 Source: Department for Business and Trade – Building materials and components statistics, Table 1a